 SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Editor-in-Chief, Prof. Peter Derrick, as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the European Journal of Mass Spectrometry editorial office as follows: